mapbox/dr-ui/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Safari, no errors logged to console.
 - [ ] Edge, no errors logged to console.
 - [ ] IE11, no errors logged to console.
-- [ ] mobile Safari, no errors logged to console.
+- [ ] Mobile Safari, no errors logged to console.
 - [ ] Android Chrome, no errors logged to console.